Wayne Schwass

 Wayne Schwass (born 27 November 1968) is a former professional Australian rules footballer in the Australian Football League.
 He is notable as being the first New Zealand–born AFL player known to be of Māori heritage.
 He holds the record for VFL/AFL matches played by a New Zealand–born player, with 282.

-Schwass has long been a great supporter and ambassador for Australian rules football in New Zealand, and he realised his dream of representing his country in 2012 as part of the New Zealand national team, becoming the first home-grown AFL player to play, captain and coach a country other than Australia in the sport.
+Schwass has long been a great supporter and ambassador for Australian rules football in New Zealand, and represented his country in 2012 as part of the New Zealand national team, becoming the first home-grown AFL player to play, captain and coach a country other than Australia in the sport.

 Early life

 Schwass was born in Christchurch, New Zealand, to mother Rae and Māori father Colin.
 They moved to the Warrnambool area in Victoria, Australia, when Wayne was three years old.
 He began playing Australian Rules at the South Warrnambool Football Club at the age of 10.

 An outstanding talent, Schwass was recruited by Kangaroos as a junior and captained the North Melbourne under-19s to the premiership in 1987 and took out the Morrish Medal as the best and fairest in the under-19s.

+He was educated at Warrnambool North Technical School (now part of Warrnambool College) from year 7-11 before competing his final year (year 12) at Trinity Grammar in Melbourne.